Sontacred/IS.online_window_test/README.md

 ## 🚀 How to Use

 1. Clone or download the repository.
-2. Open any of the HTML files in a web browser.
+2. Open the `index.html` files in a web browser.
 3. Click the buttons to open the modals.
 4. Drag modals around or close them with the X icon or by clicking outside.